China Expat Health Insurance

-The network healthcare providers are carefully selected based on its industry reputation, quality of care and facilities, including VIP and foreign wards of top public hospitals, and premium international hospitals and clinics.
-Patients will be referred to the network provider through 24-hour hotline; corporate healthcare requirements will be referred to the network providers through the corporate account managers or medical advisors.
+Our network healthcare providers are carefully selected based on industry reputation, quality of care and facilities, including VIP and foreign wards of top public hospitals, and premium international hospitals and clinics.
+Patients will be referred to the network provider through 24-hour hotline.Request a Quote.
+Compare China Health Insurance Plans.

-‘Inpatient’ refers to the admission process.
-If you are admitted to the hospital for an overnight stay, you are an “inpatient”, and all of the procedures you undergo are considered inpatient procedures.
+‘Inpatient’ refers to emergencies.
+If you are admitted to the hospital for one night or more for life saving treatment, you are an “inpatient”.
+All of the procedures you undergo, including the transport, are considered inpatient procedures.

-‘Outpatient’ or ‘ambulatory’ procedures involve walking in and walking out the same day.
-This kind of medical attention does not always require hospital facilities.
+‘Outpatient’ procedures involve visiting a hospital or clinic for non-emergency treatment.
+This kind of medical attention does not always require hospitalization.

 1. Hospitals in China have gotten better – and more expensive.
 We used to be quite skeptical about international healthcare policies that covered outpatient care because it was so cheap — and of questionable effectiveness – in China.
 Nowadays the major cities in China offer international-style clinics for outpatient care that rivals (or surpasses) US HMOs.
 Unfortunately, the advances in care have been accompanied by advances in pricing.

 2. Chinese inpatient care still doesn’t make the grade for many people.
-Prescribing, diagnosing, bandaging and setting in plaster are one thing – surgery and other sophisticated procedures are a different story.
-If you don’t have confidence in Chinese hospitals, you will want a policy that includes “medical evacuation”, medical travel, and choice of hospital and doctor.
-These features are expensive, but if you (or your firm) are willing to foot the bill then you can choose the doctor and hospital anywhere in the world for your procedure.
+Prescribing, diagnosing, bandaging and setting in plaster, are one thing – surgery and other sophisticated procedures are a different story.
+If you don’t have confidence in Chinese hospitals, you will want a policy that includes medical evacuation, medical travel, and choice of hospital and doctor.
+These features are expensive, but if you (or your firm) have invested in health insurance, you can choose the doctor and hospital anywhere in the world for your outpatient procedure.

 3. Does it cover me internationally?
-Expect to pay 200 – 300% more in premiums for policies that include coverage in the US.
-Don’t blame the Chinese or the international carrier for this – the US healthcare system is so expensive and Byzantine that you’ll have to pay through the nose.
-Many international policies include (or offer) provisions for emergency cover in the US for a limited time period.
+Expect to pay 100% – 300% more in premiums for policies that include coverage in the US.
+However, many international health insurance policies include (or offer) provisions for emergency cover in the US.